abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 }
 ```

 * The above workflow has two activities.
 The first activity `HttpEndpoint` represents an HTTP endpoint, which can be invoked using an HTTP client, including a web browser.
-The first activity is connected to the second activity `WriteHttpResponse`, which writes a response to the HTTP client.
+The first activity is connected to the second activity `WriteHttpResponse`, which returns a simple response to us.

-* After defined the **HelloWorldHttp** workflow we need to register it.
+* After defined the **HelloWorldHttp** workflow we need to define this class as workflow.
 So, open your `ElsaDemoWebModule` and update the `ConfigureElsa` method as below.

 ```csharp
 private void ConfigureElsa(ServiceConfigurationContext context)